danielcieslinski/tmath/README.md

 that I created during last two years, when I travel a long hard road, from, through and to the noise, trying to find out what totality is.

 __Name comes from: Generators, Objects, Deffer.__
-Those are primers that formal object must distinguish to maitain, "mathmaking" capabilities.
+Those are primers that formal object must distinguish to maintain, "mathmaking" capabilities.

 #### General ideas